Kelly’s Jalapeño Cornbread Stuffing

 2 tbsp chopped flat leaf parsley

-1/8 loaf French bread, crumbled
+1/8 loaf French bread, coarsely crumbled (about 2 cups)

-1 cup toasted pecans, roughly chopped
+1 cup toasted whole pecans

 ground black pepper